Kotlin/KEEP/proposals/script-definition-template.md

 ```
 interface KotlinScriptDependenciesResolver {
-    fun resolve(scriptFile: File?,
-                @param:AcceptedAnnotations(...)  // allows to specify particular types of annotations accepted by the resolver
+        @AcceptedAnnotations(...)  // allows to specify particular types of annotations accepted by the resolver
-                annotations: Iterable<Annotation>,
+        fun resolve(script: ScriptContents,
                     environment: Map<String, Any?>?,
                     previousDependencies: KotlinScriptExternalDependencies?
         ): KotlinScriptExternalDependencies?
 }
 ```

 The method is called after script parsing in compiler and IDE and allows resolver to discover particular script dependencies using any annotations as well as to pass predefined dependencies for all scripts built with appropriate template.
 The parameters:

+* script - the interface to the script file being processed defined as
+    ```
+    interface ScriptContents {
+        val file: File?
+        val annotations: Iterable<Annotation>
+        val text: CharSequence?
+    }
+    ```
+    where:
-* scriptFile - the script file being processed, or null if script is not file-based (e.g. in REPL)
+    * file - script file, if it is a file-based script
-* annotations - a list of file-targeted annotations from the script file filtered according to  `AcceptedAnnotations` annotation.
+    * annotations - a list of file-targeted annotations from the script file filtered according to  `AcceptedAnnotations` annotation
+    * text - an interface to the script contents
 * environment - a map of entries representing environment specific for particular script template.
 The environment allows generally stateless resolver to extract dependencies according to the environment.
 E.g. for the gradle it could contain the gradle's `ProjectConnection` object used in the gradle IDEA plugin, allowing to reuse the project model already loaded into the plugin.
 The values are taken from the `ScriptTemplateProvider` extension point or script compilation call parameter.
 Could also contain a predefined set of parameters, e.g. “projectRootPath”
 * previousDependencies - a value returned from the previous call to resolver, if any.
 It allows generally stateless resolver to implement an effective change detection logic, if the resolving is expensive